 Original Medicare Part B pays for specific oral surgery procedures under its healthcare umbrella but denies claims typically covered by dental insurance alone.

-Part B covers services or supplies provided outside of a hospital setting needed to diagnose or treat your medical condition.
+Part B covers services or supplies outside of a hospital to diagnose or treat your medical condition.

 Medicare Part B might cover denture-related oral surgery when you need a tooth extracted for a medically necessary reason (see below).
 However, CMS explicitly states that it does not pay for replacing missing teeth.